 Christmas Club Accounts

 You may have heard your grandma mention her “Christmas Club” account when you were a kid.
 Even if the name is a bit outdated, most banks still have accounts specifically dedicated to saving for Christmas.
 These accounts allow you to start savings for the holidays all year long rather than buying gifts all at once.
-Typically, once October or November is here, the money in this savings account will automatically be transferred to your checking account so you can start checking items off your list.
+Typically, once October or November is here, the money in this savings account automatically transfers to your checking account so you can start checking items off your list.

 The Envelope Method